lyon-fnal/cloud-chamber/README.md

 ## Safety

 There are some safety issues.
 Probably the most dangerous item is the dry ice, which is carbon dioxide in solid form.
 It sublimates (transitions directly from solid to gas) at -109 F (-79 C).
 It is very cold and must be treated with care.
 The Isopropyl alcohol can also be somewhat dangerous if handled carelessly.
-See below for hazzzards.
+See below for hazzards.

 * Hand protection: Dry ice is super cold and is dangerous to touch with bare hands.
 Use thick gloves.
 See above for some that I bought.
 Certainly don't eat dry ice!
 * Eye protection: You don't want dry ice or isopropyl alcohol in your eyes.
 Wear eye protection when squirting the alcohol into the felt and when breaking up the dry ice